darwish7/Kubernetes-Labs/README.md

 #### After listing try to delete the 3 nginx pods ? again try to view the logs for the newly created pod for that cronJob what do you think happened ?
 - after deleting 3 nginx pods, the deployment created 3 new pods
 - it still has the same **ENDPOINT**
-- which means that the pods get the same ip addresses
+- which means that the pods got the same ip addresses
 ```bash
 k logs pods/list-endpoint-27897429-8ttsl --namespace=lab3